 Water samples are collected using a weighted sampling device that collects source water directly into a 500 mL Nalgene polyethylene bottle.
 The sampling device is lowered into the water just before it hits the bottom, the bottle is filled, then brought back to the surface.
 It is rinsed three times prior to sample collection.
-Next, a 60 mL Nalgene polyethylene bottle containing 1 mL $4N H_2SO_4$ is filled with whole water from the collection bottle.
+Next, a 60 mL Nalgene polyethylene bottle containing 1 mL 4N H2SO4 is filled with whole water from the collection bottle.

-In 2021, 919 unfiltered water samples were collected and analyzed from 93 sites.
-Of these 93 LWCBMN sampling sites, 73 are located near flow-metered WSC stations, four are located near non-flow-metered WSC stations, one is located near a USGS station, and fifteen are not located near any stations.
+In 2022, 1680 unfiltered water samples were collected and analyzed from 116 sites.
+Of these 116 LWCBMN sampling sites, 92 are located near flow-metered WSC stations, five are located near non-flow-metered WSC stations, four are located near Ontario Power Generation sites, two are located near Manitoba Hydro sites, one is located near a USGS station, and twelve are not located near any stations.

-Figure 1: Map of LWCBMN sampling sites in 2021.
+Figure 1: Map of LWCBMN sampling sites in 2022.
 Locations shown provided at least one sample.
 Colours indicate nearby station type.